ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 ---

 Now that you have created your package, presenting it to the world is a crucial step to **gain visibility and attract users**.
-In addition to reaching the people your package can help, communicating about your package can help you find people to assist you in maintaining and improving your package and learn about how people use it.
+In addition to reaching the people your package can support, communicating about your package can help you find people to assist you in maintaining and improving your package, and can help you learn about how people use it.

 In this blog post we suggest a series of activities and tools for advertising your package and to reach the people your package can help.